someonera/hometeam/README.md

 # Features

-Currently, HomeTeam allows unlimited tasks to be added, given a start date and an interval, and allocated to a single member of the team.
+HomeTeam allows unlimited tasks to be added, given a start date and an interval, and allocated to a single member of the team.

 Each user sees their tasks for that week in their "You've got the ball!" screen, allowing children (or adults) to easily manage and understand what their responsibilities are at any time.
 A new game is generated each week where the current status of the game underway is shown, and previous games and scores can be also be explored.

 # Tech Stack